 Cello Vs. Bass: In Every Aspect in More Details

-Here are some of the critical distinguishing differences between the cello and the double bass:
+Let’s explore some key differences between the cello and the double bass:

 Size

-Size is arguably the most obvious difference between both instruments.
-Although the cello and double bass are the violin family’s second-largest and largest instruments, respectively, there is still a clear cut difference between them both.
+Size is the most noticeable distinction between the cello and double bass, the violin family’s second-largest and largest instruments, respectively.
+This difference is unmistakable.

 Strings & Octaves